DataForScience/PyData2020/README.md

 ## Schedule

-### 1. Approaches to Causality
-- Probability Theory
-- Simpsons Paradox
-- A/B Testing
+### Properties of Graphical models
-- Granger Causality
+- The Ladder of Causality
 - Graphical Models
-- The Ladder of Causality

-### Properties of Graphical models
 - Chains
 - Forks
 - Colliders